JavaiMaster/rasa-demo/data/nlu/nlu.md

 ## intent: movie_old
 - It's not that old a movie.
 It's fairly new
 - It's kind of an old movie
+- It's kind of an old movie
+- it's like an old movie.
+- a great old movie
+- it's a very old movie.
+- an old movie.
+- it's an old film.
+- it's about an old movie.
+- it's just an old movie.
 - Not really sure.
 - It's a really new movie
+- It's a really new movie
+- it's a very new film.
+- a new movie with lots of stars.
+- it's a new movie.
+- a really new movie.
+- that's a really new film, and this is the first of the year's major premie
+- it's a new movie
+- it's a really new movie.
+- it's a really new one.
+- it's a great new movie.
 - It's somewhere in the early 2000's
 - I'm not really sure.
 I think so
 - It's pretty old